|What’s in a Name?

 Our group of deppei originated from the Los Mimbres collecting locality in the state of Durango, Mexico.
 We were fortunate to have begun our deppei journey with wild and F1 animals.
 This gave us a broad array of genetic variation from the beginning.
 The emergence of the VRHD gene(s) came relatively late in the history of our work with the species.

 The casual way that the term “hypomelanism” is bantered around when discussing coloration in animals (reptiles in particular) can be confusing.
 Sometimes the term "hypomelanism" is invoked when pattern elements normally composed of dark pigment are greatly reduced in size or are missing altogether.
 An example being the severely reduced or missing black rings on certain line bred strains of tri-colored kingsnakes.
-In other situations, the term hypomelanism is used when the melanin on an otherwise normally colored animal is sill present but in a very watered down or dilute form.
+In other situations, the term hypomelanism is used when the melanin on an otherwise normally colored animal is sill present but in a watered down or dilute form.
 The dilution often occurs to such an extent that normal pattern elements appear dramatically lighter and often more colorful as the masking effect of melanin is reduced.
 Colors on such animals generally appear both substantially brighter and more saturated.
 To make things a bit more confusing there are actually three types of melanin: eumelanin, pheomelanin and neuromelanin.
 Neuromelanin is found only in nerve cells and doesn't impact coloration.
 Recent research indicates that both eumelanin and pheomelanin are responsible for reptile pigmentation.
 Of the more common eumelanin there are two types—brown eumelanin and black eumelanin.
-For simplicities' sake we will coral all the various melanins and their machinations under the catchall, "melanin."
+For simplicities' sake we will coral all the various melanins under the catchall, "melanin."

 VRHD with the background area composed mainly of various shades of white have been designated as “Winter Phase.”
 The white background against which the other pattern elements are laid calls to mind stark fields of snow and ice illuminated by a bloodless winter sun.
-The white background on these animals varies from a clear, luminous ivory to an extraordinarily brilliant snow white.
+The white background on these animals varies from a clear, luminous ivory to a brilliant snow white.
 The cool, frosty appearance of these animals seems directly at odds with their Summer Phase brethren.

 Summer and Winter Black